century-mvm/PickupSampah/README.md

 # pickup sampah using java with firebase
-android app help mitigate trash become piled up and enhance efficiency of pickup trash
+android app help mitigate trash become piled up and enhance efficiency of pickup trash . the app works by user/customer capturing gps data , camera sensor and some description if needed  . the pickup/driver will be notify how many and where trash located so pickup routes can be more efficient. and hopefully this app can mitigate trash that being trown into river.

 ## PROGRESS
 - [ ] login and signup